openstack/heat/doc/source/template_guide/software_deployment.rst

         type: OS::Heat::SwiftSignalHandle
       # ...

-The decision to use :hotref:`OS::Heat::WaitCondition` or :hotref:`OS::Heat::SwiftSignal` will depend on a few factors:
+The decision to use :ref:`OS::Heat::WaitCondition` or :ref:`OS::Heat::SwiftSignal` will depend on a few factors:

-* :hotref:`OS::Heat::SwiftSignal` depends on the availability of an Object Storage API
+* :ref:`OS::Heat::SwiftSignal` depends on the availability of an Object Storage API

-* :hotref:`OS::Heat::WaitCondition` depends on whether the orchestration service has been configured with a dedicated stack domain (which may depend on the availability of an Identity V3 API).
+* :ref:`OS::Heat::WaitCondition` depends on whether the orchestration service has been configured with a dedicated stack domain (which may depend on the availability of an Identity V3 API).